blue-smoke-media/BSM/migration-notes.md

 READ ALL CODE IN WEBSITE FOR COMPLETE MIGRATION

-- Index Page - 'bloomTech'
+- Index Page - action="/src/php/contactForm.php"

 - Reloading page a few times each render (live server?)